PhotoshopGuides/PhotoshopGuides.github.io/docs/Interface.md

-## Interface
+## Interface Preferences: Optimizing the Workspace

-##### Under Appearance section -
+##### Under the Appearance Section

-There are three dropdowns here for Standard Screen, Full Screen with Menus, and Full Screen.
-Set the border to None on all of them.
-Drop Shadows around your window just add unnecessary visual clutter and probably a small performance dip, too.
-We don’t need any of that noise.
+There are dropdown menus here dictating how your canvas and artboards are displayed within the workspace.
+Setting these borders to "None" removes the artificial drop shadows around your document windows.

+Drop shadows and 3D borders add unnecessary visual clutter and require additional UI rendering from your system's graphics processor.
+Disabling them helps make Photoshop run faster, especially on older machines, by removing that minor rendering overhead.
+We want a clean, fast, and distraction-free workspace.

-1. Turn off Drop Shadows on Tabs and windows
+- [ ] **1.
+Turn off Drop Shadows on Tabs and Document Windows**
+*(Reduces visual clutter and minor GPU rendering overhead)*

+Change the border settings from "Drop Shadow" to "None" (or "Line" for Artboards) to speed up UI drawing and keep the interface looking flat and modern.

+**Navigation:** `Edit > Preferences > Interface`

-        .
-Standard Screen Mode -> Border -> None
+* **Standard Screen Mode:** Border -> None
-        .
-Full Screen with Menus -> Border -> None
+* **Full Screen with Menus:** Border -> None
-        .
-Full Screen -> Border -> None
+* **Full Screen:** Border -> None
-        .
-Artboard -> Border -> Line
+* **Artboards:** Border -> Line